cognitive-intelligence/cognitive-intelligence.github.io/src/pages/publications.md

 <Section>

-If you are interested in deep diving to some of the public work we have done in the past within Cisco Cognitive Intelligence, please have a look at the list of articles and patents in our [Cisco Cognitive Intelligence Google scholar](https://scholar.google.com/citations?hl=en&user=aI49tUEAAAAJ&view_op=list_works&sortby=pubdate).
-The list summarizes the papers authored in affiliation with Cisco Cognitive Intelligence.
+If you are interested in diving into some of the public work we have done in the past, continue to the list of articles and patents in our
+[Cisco Cognitive Intelligence Google scholar](https://scholar.google.com/citations?hl=en&user=aI49tUEAAAAJ&view_op=list_works&sortby=pubdate), which summarizes the papers authored in affiliation with Cisco Cognitive Intelligence.

 </Section>